 There are so many different genres of dance that you may be unsure of which to choose when deciding to learn to dance.
 The simple answer is to try lots of different dance styles.
 It’s true that excelling at one style requires many years of practice, but to be proficient in several types of dancing take less time and may be more beneficial.

 Take the time to learn a little about a variety of styles, rather than focusing on one.
 You could find yourself at a variety of events when you could be dancing to anything from break dance to ballroom.

 Listen to the music and find your rhythm

 To be a good dancer you need to be able to feel the music and express that feeling with your body.
-For the beginner dancer, it is important to become familiar with the rhythm, so get your hands on some music related to you chosen dance style and listen to it at every opportunity.
-Try out a few basic steps in the comfort and anonymity of your own home to build up your confidence.
+For the beginner dancer, it is important to become familiar with the rhythm, so get your hands on some music related to your chosen dance style and listen to it at every opportunity.
+Try out a few basic steps in the comfort and of your own home to build up your confidence.

 Look up not down while you dance